wmde/banner-screenshots/README.md

-# WMDE Banner screenshots
+# WMDE Banner Screenshots

 This is a tool for taking screenshots of WMDE fundraising banners on wikipedia.org in different browsers and resolutions.

-## Initial setup
+## Configuration & Setup

-You need a running [RabbitMQ](https://www.rabbitmq.com/) instance.
-On your local machine you can start it in a Docker container with the following command:
+The screenshot background worker needs credentials for the Testingbot service.
+Put these in the file named `.env`.

-    docker run -d -p 5672:5672 rabbitmq
+You can copy and adapt the file `env-template`.

-This will expose the default port of 5672 on your local machine.
+To install the dependencies run

-You need to create the configuration file named `.env`.
-You can file an example of the contents in [`env-template`](env-template).
+    npm install

-You need to put the full URL to the RabbitMQ server and your testingbot credentials into the file.
+or

-You can get the credentials by logging in on testingbot.com.
+    docker run --rm -v $(pwd):/app -w /app node:16-alpine npm install

-You need to start the screenshot worker and metadata worker like this:
+## Starting the Environment

-    npx ts-node screenshot_worker.ts
+The screenshot tool needs background workers and a message queue (see architecture diagram below).
+To start these, run

-    npx ts-node metadata_worker.ts
+    docker-compose up -d

-TODO create docker-compose file that replaces this section of the README
+This will start the background workers and [RabbitMQ](https://www.rabbitmq.com/) and expose it on Port 5672 on the local machine.

 ## Creating Screenshots